-I served as assistant editor for the American Academy of Neurology publications Brain & Life and Neurology Today from 2014 to 2015.
-During that time I also reported on technology, health and wellness, science, medicine, and the arts for Racked, The Daily Dot, attn:, and more, and contributed personal essays to Femsplain, Aftertastes, and Brooklyn magazine.
+I have also reported on technology, health and wellness, science and medicine, and the arts for Racked, The Daily Dot, attn:, and more; contributed personal essays to Femsplain, Aftertastes, and Brooklyn magazine; and copy edited and proofread books for Stripe Press.

 I relocated to London in 2018, where I live with my husband and many plants.
 When I’m not reading, writing, or editing, you’ll find me browsing bookstores, looking for London’s best vegan comfort food, or, possibly, taking a nap.